jimenez/mesos-APIproto/README.md

 *mesos-APIproto* is a mockup of the new HTTP API for mesos schedulers

-Please refer to the complete documentation of the API for more information:
+Please refer to the complete [documentation](https://docs.google.com/a/twitter.com/document/d/17EjlrEBEvSBllDC6Xu3BjDoKoGosZpJS0k78JRGx134/edit?usp=sharing "Document") of the API for more information and the [JIRA](https://issues.apache.org/jira/browse/MESOS-2288) epic for details on the implementation progress.

 ## Installation